-To the average business, customers are a means to an end.
-Without customers, businesses don’t generate any profit, and so it only makes sense to want to maintain them as a resource.
-However, businesses with this mindset fall into the trap of treating their customers like numbers.
-Naturally, this isn’t how customers want to be treated.
-In fact, 66% of customers would switch brands if they were to be treated like a number, rather than like an individual.
+There are companies that treat customers as a means to an end.
+For them, it’s a simple equation: Without customers, businesses don’t generate any profit, so it only makes sense to want to acquire them as a resource.
+Businesses with this mindset fall into the trap of treating their customers like numbers, and consumers are well aware when this happens.

 Hire the right people, and treat them well.

-Correctly manage customer expectations.
+Deftly manage customer expectations.

 Customers tend to expect the world, but promising them the world may not be the best tactic, because what happens when you make promises that your business is unable to keep?
 Instead, tell your customers exactly what they can expect from you, and then work hard to exceed those expectations.
 Customers see that your business is willing to go the extra mile, and you won’t have to worry about damage control for unfulfilled promises.

-Be where the customers are.
+Be where your customers are.

 Maintain your focus.